mlabuda2/nf-tower-docs/docs/orgs-and-teams/overview.md

 Teams provide a way for organizations to group users and participants together into teams, such as `workflow-developers` or `analysts`, and apply access control for all users within this team.

-For further information on user and team creation, see [User management ](./organizations.md#Members).
+For further information on user and team creation, see [User management](./organizations.md#Members).